6

 While it is true that some people can function with less sleep than others, it is crucial to be aware that meditation cannot replace the benefits of a good night's sleep.

-Sleep is essential for physical and mental health, and it is not easily replaced.
+Sleep is essential for physical and mental health and is not easily replaced.

 Can meditation help those with insomnia?